Genius grocery shopping hacks to save money at the grocery store!

 Since they already know, because I have a magnetic weekly menu on our refrigerator.

-You can also get a meal planning printable to help you plan out the week.
+You can also get a printable meal planner to help you plan out the week.

 Do you clip coupons?
 I don’t.

 I just don’t have the time.
-Even if I did, it’s one of those things that I know would help save money, but I really just don’t like doing.
+Even if I did, it’s one of those things that I know would help save money, but I really just don’t like doing it.

 That’s why I use Ibotta.
 It’s convenient and takes very little time or effort.